Folk Studies Student Profiles and Projects

 Zahra Abedinezhadmehrabadi, 2020

-Zahra was the 2019-2020 Outstanding Graduate Student for Potter College of Arts and Letters.
+Zahra was the 2019-2020 Outstanding Graduate Student for Folk Studies and also for Potter College of Arts and Letters.
 During her time at WKU, Zahra not only excelled in her courses but gained national recognition when she was awarded the Elaine J. Lawless Prize by the Folk Belief and Religious Folklife Section of The American Folklore Society.
 Her thesis, drawing on her law background and grounded in ethnographic research in the US and Iran, is titled “‘I Choose the Styles Which Are Both Traditional and Artistic’: Iranian Women’s Ways of Dress.”
 Beginning in Fall 2020, Zahra will pursue her PhD in Comparative Studies and Folklore at The Ohio State University, where she has been awarded a Distinguished University Fellowship.

 Eleanor Miller, 2019